Showing posts with label walk. Show all posts

 New Orleans Hamburger and Seafood Restaurant

-We also ate a complimentary Vanilla Ice Cream in a cone.
+We also enjoyed a complimentary vanilla ice cream cone.

-We rode the trolley back to Canal Street and stopped at CVS for a couple of Sprite Zeros and a bag of candy.
+We rode the trolley back to Canal Street and stopped at CVS for a few Sprite Zeros and a bag of candy.

-We walked to the back of the store and the manager loaded several Sprite Zero and Diet Cokes into the cooler.
+We walked to the back of the store, and the manager loaded several Sprite Zero and Diet Coke into the cooler.

 I paid for my merchandise and walked back to the hotel.

-We packed our bags for tomorrow we will be leaving.
+We have packed our bags for tomorrow and will be leaving.

-We walked downstairs and my friend got a cup of hot coffee and we waited for our taxi.
+We walked downstairs, my friend got a cup of hot coffee, and we waited for our taxi.

 Selfie Station at The Marque Hotel

-It was going to be a full train so we were told if we were traveling with someone to sit with them.
+It would be a complete train, so we were told that if we were traveling with someone, we should sit with them.

-Went they announced the dining car was open we walked down.
+When they announced the dining car was open, we walked down.

 Walked inside the depot to use the restroom and put everything inside our luggage.